 The Holsten gate Luebeck was part of the fortification of the city and was formerly the Middle Holsten Gate.
 In 1464 the city's architect, Hinrich Helmstede, began building works as part of an overall modernisation of the entire gate construction, which was completed in 1478.

 A picture of he Holsten Gate appears on a number of stamps.
-It is also featured on 50 DM bank notes produced from 1958 to 1991, the 100 Euro coin of Honour of 2007 and on the German 2 Euro coin being issued since 2006.
+It was also featured on 50 DM bank notes produced from 1958 to 1991, is featured on the 100 Euro coin of Honour of 2007 and on the German 2 Euro coin being issued since 2006.

 Today the Holsten Gate serves as a museum for municipal history.
 Visitors will learn about the Hanse, trade, seafaring and commercial shipping, the history of the Holsten Gate, its arms and medieval torture instruments.